Last Updated on February 26, 2021 by Julia Wilson

 Topical antiseborrheic medications.
 Clean the skin with an ointment or gel containing benzoyl peroxide 2.5 to 5% (such as OxyDex), a broad-spectrum antibacterial product that also has anti-itching properties.
 Some cats may experience irritation with this product.

 Salicylic acid is another topical medication which can be used topically, brands include Stri-dex and Clearasil.

 Watch for signs of redness or inflammation when treating your cat with topical products.
 Consult your veterinarian if your cat does show signs of irritation as he will be able to recommend a more suitable product, or a varied skin treatment schedule.

 If the area is red, inflamed, oozing or contains open sores, it will be necessary to see your veterinarian for stronger treatments.
 These may include the following:

 Topical antibiotic ointment.
 Administer 2% mupirocin, clindamycin or tetracycline containing products when furuncles (boils) and draining tracts are present.

 Topical glucocorticoids to reduce inflammation or oral glucocorticoids such as prednisone for severe inflammation and swelling.

 Any medication can potentially cause an allergic reaction in cats.
 Antibiotics are a common cause, steroids, anesthetic, sulfa drugs, creams, and topical flea products.
 Drug allergies can become more severe with repeated exposure.
 Symptoms can range from skin rashes to life-threatening anaphylaxis, a severe, rapid onset and life-threatening reaction to an allergen.

-Discontinue medications which have caused the allergy and replace with more suitable medication.
+Discontinue medications that have caused the allergy and replace them with more suitable medication.